Preserve your smile whenever possible. Contact us today to ask about preventive care.

 Visiting the dentist regularly is an important part of helping your child maintain good oral health and develop great habits for brushing and flossing.
 However, the first visit to the dentist can be a little scary for a small child.
 The large chairs, funny equipment, and weird noises, plus the uncomfortable feeling of the dentist working in their mouth, can make even the bravest child a little fearful.

-A child's first dental visit should begin at 6 months, or when your baby's first tooth make it's appearance.
+A child's first dental visit should begin with their first birthday, or when your baby's first tooth make it's appearance.
 They will be able to learn early that the dentist's office is a safe, happy place, and you can prepare them ahead of time by casting visits in a positive light.
 Help them understand that dentists are friendly people and will help them clean and care for their teeth.
 Many times, the first visit is simply an icebreaker, to help a child feel comfortable with the dentist, and for the dentist to examine the child's teeth and address any questions or concerns you have about your child's mouth.

 Patience and calmness are necessary for a parent to help a child have a successful visit.
 If children are afraid of the dentist, they're much less likely to schedule regular exams once they're adults.
 A good dentist understands how to go slow with children, explaining each step of the dental exam in terms that they can understand, and stopping or rescheduling if the child becomes upset.